 How to Clean Water Spots

-- Mix 1 cup of water with 10 drops of lemon essential oil then put the mixture in a spray can.
+- Mix 1 cup of water with 10 drops of lemon essential oil, then put the mixture in a spray can.

-- Spray the mixture onto the water spots then wipe it off after 30 seconds.
+- Spray the mixture onto the water spots, then wipe it off after 30 seconds.
 The acid in the lemon essential oil breaks down the grime on the surface of your choice.

-You can prevent the formation of water spots and buildup of soap scum on bathroom tile walls by coating the walls with furniture polish.
+You can prevent the formation of water spots and the buildup of soap scum on bathroom tile walls by coating the walls with furniture polish.

 How to Clean Soap Scum